PBearson/cinf301-spr17-project-01/README.md

 * Name: CINF301 Service Monitor
 * Author: Bryan Pearson
 * Description: This project utilizes PHP daemons to simulate a monitoring service.
+Unfortunately Docker was not implemented in time, but ideally, Docker would have been used to automatically configure and run everything.

 INSTRUCTIONS:

+To run the program, do the following:
+* Navigate to ServiceMonitor directory
+* Run 'composer update' or 'composer install' to install dependencies.
+* Run 'php Monitor.php' - you MUST specify the path to the config file using -c

 Command line arguments:
 * -s | --speed: